SKU Compass vs Stocky: The Honest Comparison for Multi-Channel Brands (2026)

 🏆 SKU Compass — best for multi-channel + managed service

 Native Amazon FBA + AWD, Shopify, Walmart WFS, ShipStation.
 Per-FNSKU reorder points matching the 2026 fee structure.
 Multi-supplier-per-SKU PO modeling.
-Optional Tier 2 ($1,997/mo) includes a human inventory analyst reviewing your restocks weekly.
+Optional Partner tier (+$1,997/mo on top of usage) adds a human inventory analyst reviewing your restocks weekly.
 Built by a former 3PL operator.
-From $350/mo, 30-day free trial.
+From $79/mo, 30-day free trial.

 Where it wins: multi-channel-native, AWD upstream, 2026 fee math built in, managed-service tier.
 Direct fit for all four “leave Stocky” reasons.